untitaker/awesome-mastodon/README.md

 * [Twittodon](https://twittodon.com/) - allows you to verify connection between your Twitter and Mastodon accounts and adds you to a open database with people who already verified their connection
 * [Fossilize](https://github.com/potatoqualitee/fossilize) - GitHub Action that helps you backup Mastodon account items to CSV files
 * [MastodonContentMover](https://mastodoncontentmover.github.io/) - A command-line tool that downloads your posts from one Mastodon instance, saving them as a set of files on your computer, and then re-posts them on any other Mastodon instance.
 Its purpose is to allow Mastodon users to move content they value when migrating from one instance to another, which is not currently possible within Mastodon itself.
+* [Preview domain blocks before moving to a new Mastodon instance](https://stefanbohacek.com/blog/preview-domain-blocks-before-moving-to-a-new-mastodon-instance/) - tool that lets you see which contacts (your followers and accounts you follow) you’d lose if you were to move to a new Mastodon instance and what instances are defederated by the new instance.

 ### Fediverse discovery